Can You Still Be Charged with Arson if You Start a Fire Accidentally?

 What Are the Defenses Against Arson Charges?

-The defenses our Los Angeles criminal defense attorneys will raise will depend on the circumstances and facts in your case.
+The defenses our Los Angeles arson defense attorneys will raise will depend on the circumstances and facts in your case.
 Common defenses against arson include:

 - False accusation